Toronto-made Lil' Guardsman is a wonderfully charming and laidback romp

 Lil’ Guardsman is everything I love about indie games.

 It features a charming hand-drawn Saturday morning cartoon-style aesthetic, a brilliant sense of humour, a refreshingly non-violent gameplay conceit and some catchy music.
-And best of all, it was made by Toronto’s own Hilltop Games.
+And best of all, it was made by Toronto’s own Hilltop Studios.

 In Lil’ Guardsman, you play as a 12-year-old girl named Lilith who has to fill in for her dad as the guardsman of a medieval fantasy city known as the Sprawl.
 As you talk to each visitor, you’ll have to use a variety of dialogue choices and tools to deduce whether they should be admitted or denied entry.
 In that sense, it’s similar to Lucas Pope’s seminal puzzle sim 2014 Papers, Please, and Hilltop hasn’t shied away from that inspiration.